 Lastly I adjusted the curves and increased vibrancy in Lightroom, there was no need for a lot of retouching as these photos were just for me.

-I want to encourage anyone reading this to experiment taking a self portrait.
+I hope you found tis quick tutorial helpful!
+And I want to encourage anyone reading this to experiment taking a self portrait.
 I believe it is important we share photos of ourselves as entrepreneurs so we put a face to our name and work.
 That way we can share a little about ourselves allowing past and future clients to get to know us better.